 As a medical student, one of the biggest hurdles you’ll face is the United States Medical Licensing Examination (USMLE) Step 1.
 This exam is a crucial step toward becoming a licensed physician in the United States, and it can be a daunting experience for many students.

-USMLE Step 1 is a computer-based exam assessing your understanding of foundational medical concepts.
+Step 1 USMLE is a computer-based exam assessing your understanding of foundational medical concepts.
 It’s the first of three exams you’ll need to pass to obtain your medical license in the United States.
 The other two exams are Step 2 (which focuses on Clinical Knowledge) and Step 3.

 The exam is scored on a three-digit scale, with a passing score of 194.
 The average score for first-time test takers is around 230.